 Cost of Customer Acquisition

 The cost of customer acquisition (CAC) is defined as the cost incurred by a company in an attempt to convince a potential user to purchase and utilize the company’s product.
 The formula for this measure is total sales cost plus the total marketing expense incurred, and this sum is then divided by the number of new consumers that the company gained.
-The method of cumulative costs varies from one firm to the next as the inclusion of fixed and overhead costs in the sum of marketing costs depend upon each individual firm.
+The method of cumulative costs varies from one firm to the next as the inclusion of fixed and overhead costs in the sum of marketing costs depends upon each individual firm.
 For an e-commerce firm, this measure holds the most significance as it helps in the process of developing and implementing cost-effective strategies that would produce better acquisition results.
-Another usefulness of this indictor is how it can be split into monitoring each individual consumer’s cost to see which particular segments of the market is costlier to acquire.
+Another usefulness of this indicator is how it can be split into monitoring each individual consumer’s cost to see which particular segments of the market is costlier to acquire.

 Through the CAC value, a firm can better analyze the performance of its sales and marketing departments as well.
 For a quick glance at the slow pace of user conversion, this KPI is the most useful source.

 Conclusively, out of the list of several hundreds of indicators, the use of these 7 indicators has been growing within the business domain today.
 KPIs function as the necessary tools for evaluating the success of any firm in the economy.
 The importance of these can be highlighted by the fact that social media platforms, such as Twitter and Facebook, already have built-in mechanisms to aid in the calculation of the number of likes, visits to a page, or other metrics pertaining to the traffic on a page.
-Moreover, some of the world’s top marketing directors and marketing firms are increasingly emphasizing on the analysis of these metrics to ensure success.
+Moreover, some of the world’s top marketing directors and marketing firms are increasingly emphasizing the analysis of these metrics to ensure success.

 From another perspective, the KPIs act as a benchmark within a company and, thus, they help in bringing the company to a minimum level of performance.
 These metrics can act as a key to ensure the business is on the right track to achieving its goals, or, in case of falling short, these metrics can help identify where the problem lies.
-Thus, they can highlight the areas that need improvement resulting in a greater synergy and managerial conformity at all levels within the organization.
+Thus, they can highlight the areas that need improvement resulting in greater synergy and managerial conformity at all levels within the organization.
 Thus, to make sure your marketing investment is being put to the best and most efficient use, these performance indicators are extremely important for any brand.